 Unchecked, TB can also affect other parts of your body including kidneys, spine, and brain.
-It is important to talk to your doctor immediately after a positive PPD test to get a treatment plan in place.
+It is important to talk to your doctor immediately after a positive skin test result to get a treatment plan in place.

 What Does a Positive TB Test Look Like?

 Indurations that indicate a positive PPD test look different for different kinds of people.
 Your previous health-related issues, plus your lifestyle can both affect your positive reading.
 For a healthy person who has a normal immune system, an induration greater than or equal to 10 mm is positive.

 Sometimes the PPD is read as positive because of skin inflammation.
 If blisters are present on that person’s arm, the medical professional needs to determine if it was an allergic reaction to the protein (hypersensitivity) or truly a positive result.
 It is quite common to have an allergic reaction to the glue in the tape.
 This glue upon the skin causes inflammation of the skin (contact dermatitis) which may have nothing to do with the underlying PPD injection.
 The provider must have medical knowledge and the right clinical experience to diagnose TB.

 Not everyone has a typical immune system.
 For those, the test gets a little more specific.
 For example, if an induration measures 4 mm or more, the USCIS considers it a positive test for purposes of immigration forms.

 An induration (size of skin reaction) of 5 mm can be indicative of TB for people who:

 - Have suppressed immune systems

 - Are HIV positive

 - Have seen changes on chest x-rays that are consistent with the previous TB

 - Are recipients of organ transplants or on steroids, chemotherapy drugs or TNF-Alpha-blockers

 If an induration measures 10 mm or more, it is positive if you: